 Instructions

-- Sift together baking soda, baking powder, cinnamon and flour.
+- Sift or whisk together the 3 1/2 cups flour, 1 teaspoon baking soda, 1/2 teaspoon baking powder, 1 teaspoon ground cinnamon and 1/2 teaspoon fine sea salt.
 Set aside.

-- Cream butter and sugar.
-Blend in salt and vanilla.
-Slowly, one packet at a time to avoid an apple cider dust bomb, blend in Apple Cider Drink Mix packets (I’m telling you this from experience).
-Lastly, blend in eggs.
+- In the bowl of a stand mixer fitted with the paddle attachment or a large mixing bowl using a hand held electric mixer, cream together the softened 1 cup unsalted butter and 1 cup sugar.
+Add the 2 eggs and 1 teaspoon vanilla.
+Slowly, one packet at a time to avoid an apple cider dust bomb, blend in the 1 box Instant Apple Cider Drink Mix (I'm telling you this from experience).

-- Half and cup at a time, add in sifted flour mix.
-Cover with plastic wrap and refrigerate for 1-2 hours.
+- Half and cup at a time, add in the dry ingredient mixture.
+Cover with plastic wrap and chill for 1-2 hours.

-- Unwrap all of the caramels and put in a small bowl.
-Line cookie sheets with parchment paper.
-Preheat oven to 350 degrees.
+- Unwrap all of the 12 caramels and put in a small bowl, cutting in half using kitchen shears.
+Line the cookie sheets with parchment paper.
+Preheat the oven to 350°F.

-- In a small bowl combine sugar and pumpkin pie spice for the cookie roll.
+- In a small bowl combine the 1 cup sugar and 1 tablespoon pumpkin pie spice for the cookie roll.

-- Spoon out a small amount of cookie dough, approximately 2 heaping teaspoons.
-Roll into a ball and smash flat in the palm of your hand.
-Place 1/2 caramel in the center and roll tightly around to prevent any holes.
-Roll in cookie roll sugar and place 2 inches apart on your lined cookie sheet.
+- Spoon out approximately 1 tablespoon of the cookie dough, roll into a ball and smash flat in the palm of your hand.
+Place a 1/2 caramel piece in the center and roll tightly around to prevent any holes.
+Roll the cookie dough ball in the spiced sugar and place 2 inches apart on the lined cookie sheet.
+Repeat with the rest of the cookie dough, placing it back into the fridge to chill between batches.

 - Bake for 11-14 minutes, cookies will look slightly undercooked.
 Allow to cool for 5 minutes before transferring to a cooling rack.

-- If you’ve tried this recipe, come back and let us know if you liked them!
+- If you've tried this recipe, come back and let us know if you liked them in the comments or star ratings!

 your reciepe doesnt have butter listed, how much butter and what kind